 The opening chess moves of the Evans Gambit are very active.
 It originates from Kapitän Evans (1824) and belongs to the open games.

-However, you should play it only if you know it well and prefer tactical rich chess positions and if you are a somewhat aggressive chess player.
+However, you should play it only if you know it well and prefer tactical rich chess positions, have nerves of steel and if you are a somewhat aggressive chess player by nature.